If you have a fire or water emergency, please call us now at (336) 946-1131

 9/19/2023 (Permalink)

-Empty parking lot with lots of greenery shown during a heavy downpour of rain.
 Have you been impacted by the unusual summer storm season?
 SERVPRO of West Forsyth County has your back when you experience flood and water damage.

 Around Winston-Salem, it is common to see thunderstorms, strong winds, intense rain and serious flash flooding.
 In fact, we may see all that in the same day during the summer months!
 The heat and humidity in a North Carolina summer create ideal conditions for storms, so you need to take steps to prepare your home and keep your family safe.